WebGL 02: "Movement and Color"

 }

-That same trick is used to decide when to spawn more shapes, but this time using a while loop instead of an if block in case multiple spawns should have happened in the last frame:
+The same track can be used to decide when to spawn more shapes, but this time in a while

 timeToNextSpawn -= timeElapsed;